nutsmuggler/durighe/README.md

 **Durighe**, as in *du righe*, venetian, a small library to add temporary notices to your apps.

 Here is sample of a simple implementation.
-Set it up in your App delegate:
+Set it up in your App proxy:

     let noticeConfiguration = NoticeConfiguration(
-        remoteURL: Bundle.main.url(forResource: "notices", withExtension: "json")!,
+        remoteURL: YOUR_URL,
         bannerBackground: Color.orange,
         textColor: Color.white,
         overlayColor: Color.black.opacity(0.3),